LiteObject/scikit-learn-security-tutorial/README.md

 ## How it works

+This tutorial walks you through a complete machine learning workflow using network data as examples:

 **Step 1: Data preparation** (`data_generator.py`)
-Takes network port data and converts it into numerical features.
-For example, a web server with ports [22, 80, 443] becomes a list of 10 numbers that describe its characteristics.
+Learn feature engineering by converting network port data into numerical features.
+For example, ports [22, 80, 443] become a feature vector that captures device characteristics.

 **Step 2: Model training** (`model_trainer.py`)
-Trains three different models:
+Build and compare three different types of models:
+- Random Forest Classifier (learn classification)
-- Random Forest for device classification
+- Random Forest Regressor (learn regression)
-- Isolation Forest for anomaly detection
+- Isolation Forest (learn anomaly detection)
-- Random Forest Regressor for risk scoring

 **Step 3: Evaluation** (`model_evaluator.py`)
-Tests the models and shows you confusion matrices, feature importance, and learning curves so you can see what's working and what isn't.
+Master model evaluation with confusion matrices, feature importance analysis, and learning curves.
+See what's working and what isn't.

-**Step 4: Real-world testing** (`network_security_ml.py`)
+**Step 4: Interactive testing** (`network_security_ml.py`)
-Lets you test the models on actual scenarios.
-You can input port combinations and see what the AI thinks about them.
+Test your trained models on new examples and understand how they make decisions.

 ## Example output